mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial06/README.md

 Note the `,` added at the end of the satellite layer.
 You can add as many layers as you would like, just careful with the `,`.
 Every entry excep the last will need one.

-Now save both your files in the folder `clusterMap'.
-You can Right click and test your files in Chrome.
+Now save both your files in the folder `clusterMap`.
+You can `Right click` and test your files in Chrome.
 Yous should be able to see the below map.
 Then from the layers window on the right, you can click UNOSAT Data and the clusters should appear.
 Note that based on amount, you have 3 tiers of clusters, shaded by color range.
 Also note, the black dots, which are the icons that you set in your file.

 ![Add Layer](https://cloud.githubusercontent.com/assets/16892784/13027531/21cf8e5a-d253-11e5-89f8-5b9933fbd6f8.jpg)